fryderyk1991/Excursions-App/README.md

 # Excursions-App
 I would like to present you live version of [Excursions-App](link).

-This is a CRUD application where you can manage excursions with Admin panel.
+This is a CRUD application where you can manage excursions with Admin and Cient panel.

-Available options:
+Admin options:
 - add excursion
 - delete excursion
 - update excursion
 ---
+Client options:
+- add number of people to order
+- add order to order panel
+- finally order excursion
 From the Client side, there is a possibility to add number of people to the current excursion and then add it to the panel order, where you will be able to order excursion.

 ## 💡 Technologies